From Delhi to the Top: A Step-by-Step Trek Plan to Chandrashila

 Pro Tip : Start early in the morning to avoid crowds and enjoy the sunrise view from the temple premises.

-2. Chandrashila Summit Trek
+2. Chandrashila Trek

 From Tungnath, the trail continues upward to the Chandrashila Peak , standing at over 3,690 meters .
 Known as the Chandrashila Summit Trek , this final leg rewards trekkers with a 360-degree view of the Himalayan ranges including Nanda Devi, Kedarnath, and Chaukhamba peaks .